SamuelSchlesinger/haskell-server-template/README.md

 in [Server.Context](https://github.com/SamuelSchlesinger/haskell-server-template/blob/main/src/Server/Context.hs).
 We can think of the `Config` as the information provided by the operator, such as which host and port to listen on, configuring our minimum printable log level, or containing filepaths to our TLS certificates.
-If we wanted to conncet to a database, we would put the connection information in the `Config`.
+If we wanted to connect to a database, we would put the connection information in the `Config`.
 On the other hand, we can think of the `Context` as the dynamic structures the server maintains, such as the [ekg](https://hackage.haskell.org/package/ekg)